SolskyPan/haopan-homepage/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
-- Artificial Intelligence
+- Mobile Computing
-- Computational Linguistics
+- Human-computer Interaction
-- Information Retrieval
+- Computer vision

 # Education to show in About widget
 education: